dzharii/awesome-elasticsearch/README.md

 ### Integrations and SQL support
 * [NLPchina/elasticsearch-sql](https://github.com/NLPchina/elasticsearch-sql/) - Query elasticsearch using familiar SQL syntax.
 You can also use ES functions in SQL.
 * [elastic/elasticsearch-hadoop](https://github.com/elastic/elasticsearch-hadoop) - Elasticsearch real-time search and analytics natively integrated with Hadoop (and Hive)

-### Import and Export
-* [Elasticsearch-Exporter](https://github.com/mallocator/Elasticsearch-Exporter) is a command line script to import/export data from ElasticSearch to various other storage systems
-* [esbulk](https://github.com/miku/esbulk) Parallel elasticsearch bulk indexing utility for the command line.
-* [elasticdump](https://github.com/taskrabbit/elasticsearch-dump) - tools for moving and saving indicies

 ## Discussions and social media
 * [/r/elasticsearch](https://www.reddit.com/r/elasticsearch)